Get

 If you spend a lot of time outside in your yard gardening, playing with your kids, or lounging in a hammock, your cat may try to escape the house to spend time with you.
 According to research, most cats bond closely with their owners and enjoy spending time with them.

 Some breeds are especially social, like Maine Coons and Siamese.
-If your cat won’t let you perform indoor tasks without hovering, why would it be different for outdoor ones?
+If your cat won’t let you perform indoor tasks without hovering, why would it be different from outdoor ones?

-Solution: If you have a fenced-in yard, you can let your feline friend keep you company as long as you keep a close eye on them.
+Solution: If you have a fenced-in yard, you can let your feline friend keep you company if you keep a close eye on them.
 If not, revisit the idea of a leash or portable cat tent.

 Why Can’t I Just Let My Cat Go Outside?